Trinity Church (Manhattan): First Trinity Church

 The first Trinity Church building, a modest rectangular structure with a gambrel roof and small porch, was constructed in 1698, on Wall Street, facing the Hudson River.
 The land on which it was built was formerly a formal garden and then a burial ground.
 It was built because in 1696, members of the Church of England (Anglicans) protested to obtain a "charter granting the church legal status" in New York City.
 According to historical records, Captain William Kidd lent the runner and tackle from his ship for hoisting the stones.

-Anne, Queen of Great Britain, increased the parish's land holdings to 215 acre in 1705.
+Anne, Queen of England, increased the parish's land holdings to 215 acre in 1705.
 Later, in 1709, William Huddleston founded Trinity School as the Charity School of the church, and classes were originally held in the steeple of the church.
 In 1754, King's College (now Columbia University) was chartered by King George II of Great Britain, and instruction began with eight students in a school building near the church.

 During the American Revolutionary War the city became the British military and political base of operations in North America, following the departure of General George Washington and the Continental Army shortly after Battle of Long Island and subsequent local defeats.
 Under British occupation clergy were required to be Loyalists, while the parishioners included some members of the revolutionary New York Provincial Congress, as well as the First and Second Continental Congresses.

 The church was destroyed in the Great New York City Fire of 1776, which started in the Fighting Cocks Tavern, destroying between 400 and 500 buildings and houses, and leaving thousands of New Yorkers homeless.
 Six days later, most of the city's volunteer firemen followed General Washington north.
-Rev. Charles Inglis served throughout the war and then to Nova Scotia on evacuation with the whole congregation of Trinity Church.
+Rev. Charles Inglis served throughout the war and then fled to Nova Scotia at the war's end.

 The Rev. Samuel Provoost was appointed Rector of Trinity (1784–1800) in 1784, and the New York State Legislature ratified the charter of Trinity Church, deleting the provision that asserted its loyalty to the King of England.
 Whig patriots were appointed as vestrymen.
 In 1787, Provoost was consecrated as the first Bishop of the newly formed Diocese of New York.
-Following his 1789 inauguration at Federal Hall, George Washington attended Thanksgiving service, presided over by Bishop Provoost, at St. Paul's Chapel, a chapel of the Parish of Trinity Church.
+Following his 1789 inauguration at Federal Hall, George Washington attended a service of thanksgiving, presided over by Bishop Provoost, at St. Paul's Chapel, a chapel of the Parish of Trinity Church.
 He continued to attend services there until the second Trinity Church was finished in 1790.
 St. Paul's Chapel is currently part of the Parish of Trinity Church and is the oldest public building in continuous use in New York City.